NICOTROL- nicotine spray, metered

 Tobacco Withdrawal Symptoms

 Symptoms of tobacco withdrawal were frequent in users of both active and placebo sprays.
 Common withdrawal symptoms seen in over 5% of patients included: anxiety, irritability, restlessness, cravings, dizziness, impaired concentration, weight increase, emotional lability, somnolence and fatigue, increased sweating, and insomnia.
-Less frequently seen probable withdrawal symptoms (under 5%) included: confusion, depression, apathy, tremor, increased appetite, incoordination and increased dreaming.
+Less frequently seen probable withdrawal symptoms (under 5%) included: confusion, depression, apathy, tremor, increased appetite, incoordination, and increased dreaming.

-Anxiety, irritability, restlessness and tobacco cravings occurred about equally in both groups, while other symptoms tended to be slightly more common on placebo spray.
+Anxiety, irritability, restlessness, and tobacco cravings occurred about equally in both groups, while other symptoms tended to be slightly more common on placebo spray.

 Effects of the Spray